CAMT and Partnerships: A Taxing Relationship Explained

 To determine a partner’s distributive share amount with respect to its partnership investment for a taxable year for purposes of determining the CAMT tax base, AFSI adjustments are generally made as follows:

-Step One: Financial statement income (“FSI”) on the partner’s applicable financial statement (“AFS”) is generally disregarded (other than FSI amounts not reflected on such partnership’s FSI resulting from transactions between partners or any partners and the partnership).
+Step One: Financial statement income (“FSI”) with respect to such partnership on the partner’s applicable financial statement (“AFS”) is generally disregarded (other than FSI amounts not reflected on such partnership’s FSI resulting from transactions between partners or any partners and the partnership).

 Step Two: The partner’s distributive share percentage is determined.
 Such percentage is generally equal to a fraction the numerator of which is the FSI disregarded in Step One and the denominator of which depends on such partner’s method of accounting for AFS purposes.
 For example, if the partner accounts for its partnership investment using the (i) equity method of accounting, the denominator is 100% of the partnership’s FSI or (ii) fair value method of accounting, the denominator is the total change in the fair value of the partnership.